-Tasmania's largest non-alcoholic beverage manufacturer, Juicy Isle, has recently added three new Toyota BT RRE160M electric reach forklifts to its fleet.
-The new BT RRE160M reach trucks replaced three units in a fleet of seven such models.
+Tasmania's largest non-alcoholic beverage manufacturer, Juicy Isle, has recently added three new Toyota RRE160M electric reach forklifts to its fleet.
+The new RRE160M reach trucks replaced three units in a fleet of seven such models.

 Located in Cambridge Park, outside of Hobart, Juicy Isle is an Australian owned and run business producing a wide range of high-quality beverages, including juices made from Tasmanian organic fruit and also locally sourced still and sparkling mineral water products.